Executive Order On Improving the Nation’s Cybersecurity

 New technology investments

-New technology investments also expand the ingestion of open source indicators from global incidents to derive analytics on emergent adversarial tradecraft far faster, leveraging AI, allowing warnings to users of targeted software before in-the-wild attacks materialize.
+New technology investments also expand the ingestion of open source indicators from global incidents to derive analytics on emergent adversarial tradecraft far faster, using AI, allowing warnings to users of targeted software before in-the-wild attacks occur.

 Tear-lines